Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 If you are in doubt as to what subjects to choose please consult your form teacher, your career adviser, or maybe a guidance centre.

-If at all possible, the school will try to accommodate requests for changes to the initial choice when made before the end of the 5th year, or even, in very exceptional cases, up until the beginning of year 6 to allow for unforeseen year 5 results, see “Important dates”.
-No more requests will be allowed until the end of the 6th year, when the regulations permit a very limited number of changes, see below.
+Once the initial choice is confirmed, or the second choice is handed in, no requests for further changes will be accepted until the beginning of year 6.
+If at all possible, the school will try to accommodate requests for changes to the initial choice during the first two weeks in year 6 to allow for unforeseen year 5 results.
+As from the third week of the school year, no more requests will be accepted until the end of the 6th year, see “Important dates”, when the regulations permit a very limited number of changes, see below.

 Creation of courses